 Melt the vegan buttery spread in a large pot.
 Add the corn and heat through, stirring often.

 Add the non-dairy milk, gluten free flour blend, sugar, salt, and pepper.

 - Continue to cook, stirring frequently, until thick and creamy.

 - Season with more salt and pepper if desired.

-If you are not dairy free, just go ahead and use your regular butter and milk.
+If you aren’t dairy free, just go ahead and use your regular butter and milk.
 This recipe will work for everyone!